FAQs

 The Watershed Protection Fee provides funding for:

-• Capital improvements for stormwater management including stream and wetland restoration projects
+• Capital improvements for stormwater management including stormwater pond repairs and upgrades and ecosystem restoration projects

 • Operation and maintenance of stormwater management systems and facilities